1. Lock the period and deadlines

 Unclear transactions, VAT treatment and tax-sensitive categories are escalated for review before filings or advice depend on them.

 Usually yes.
-A bank feed shows money movement, but it does not prove what each transaction was for, whether VAT treatment is right, or whether the cost is allowable.
+A bank feed shows money movement, but it does not prove what each transaction was for, whether VAT treatment is right, whether payroll or director-payment entries are complete, or whether the cost is allowable.

 The first step is a review of what exists and what is missing.
-Where there is a fit, Gardian can help prioritise the clean-up needed before accounts, tax returns or VAT work.
+Where there is a fit, Gardian can help prioritise the clean-up needed before accounts, tax returns, VAT work, payroll records or accountant handover.

 No safe accountant should promise that.
 Cleaner records can help identify legitimate allowances, reliefs and planning questions, but outcomes depend on the facts and current rules.

-Use the Tax Review Check to confirm whether the priority is bookkeeping clean-up, VAT readiness, year-end accounts or wider accounting support.
+Use the Fit Check to confirm whether the priority is bookkeeping clean-up, VAT readiness, year-end accounts or wider accounting support.

 Fit check first, then a focused recommendation for the safest next step.